 Theme: Root Cause Analysis of Empty Text Posts + Fixing CSS Display Bug on Real Estate LP

-The “anticode” persona was repeatedly posting “tweets with only images.”
-Digging into the cause revealed layers, like an onion.
+The anticode persona was repeatedly posting “tweets with only images.”
+Digging deeper, the cause revealed itself in layers, like an onion.

 Middle Layer: Drafts were being created even when text generation failed.

-Innermost Layer: NSFW/Growth Mode was forcing Grok, leading to Grok failure, and a bug preventing Gemini fallback from activating.
+Deepest Layer: NSFW/Growth Mode forced Grok, leading to Grok failure, which then prevented the Gemini fallback from activating due to a bug.

 if raw_text is None and provider == "gemini":